seanmiddleditch/CPlusPlus/flat_containers.md

 Another option is to use a heap-like algorithm.
 This approach improves on the cache locality of the search portion of the find algorithm.
 The author has no practical experience using this structure for a flat container implementation, but the approach is potentially promising.

 Yet another consideration for map containers is whether the key and value are stored as a `pair` or stored in separate regions.
 Storing the keys separately condenses them in memory, further improving cache locality, both for sorted vector and heap traversal algorithms (though only significantly for small `N` in the sorted vector).
-However, this results in the value type of the container necessarily being a pair of references, which is different than other standard containers and has some caveats with standard idioms and algorithms.
+However, this results in the value type of the container necessarily being a pair of references, which is different than other current standard containers and has some caveats with standard idioms and algorithms.

 #### Exception Guarantees